 Marco Joubert is a self-taught Canadian filmmaker and video artist,

-practice, characterized by its formal rigor, tends toward the development
+characterized by its formal rigor, tends toward the development of a

 poetry and philosophy.